dotnet/EntityFramework.Docs/entity-framework/efcore-and-ef6/side-by-side.md

 ---
-title: EF6 and EF Core | Using them in the Same Application | Microsoft Docs
+title: EF6 and EF Core - Using them in the Same Application
 author: rowanmiller
 ms.author: divega
 ms.date: 10/27/2016